What Fruits Are Good for Turtle

 Lastly, let’s not forget about the green goodness of kiwis.
 These fruits are loaded with vitamin C and low in sugar, making them a great addition to your turtle’s diet.
 Its soft texture is also easy for turtles to chew on.
 Ensure to peel off the skin before offering it to your turtle to avoid potential digestive issues.
 Remember, the key to feeding any of these fruits to turtles is to do so in moderation and as part of a balanced diet.

-See Also Can Turtle Eat Snails
+See Also Can Turtle Eat Frogs

 When Fruit Treats Turn into Full Feasts: Quantities to Serve to Turtles